Deferred Disposition is a form of probation, which allows for dismissal of a citation if certain criteria are met.

 - The probationary period is 90 to 180 days and begins when the fees are paid.
-Do NOT use the on-line Internet payment system for payment of your Deferred Disposition/Probationary fees.

 - If you were under 25 years of age at the time of the alleged offense and charged with a moving violation, you will be required to complete a driving safety course within 90 days as a term of your probation.

 You are NOT Eligible for Deferred Disposition if:

 - You were charged with speeding 25 miles or more over the speed limit.